-Our Mentor groups are structured vertically so that students from across Years 7 – 12 work together.
+Our Mentor groups are structured vertically for Years 9 - 12 so that students from across these years work together.
 This is particularly significant in building the leadership capacity of our students.
 Role modelling becomes inherent in the Mentor system and older members of mentor group support younger members socially and academically.
 This structure also ensures that there are consistent connections for each student as they progress through to Year 12.

-Our Mentor teachers work closely with the Deans of Students to monitor the academic, social and emotional journey of our students.
+Our Mentor teachers work closely with our Dean of Students to monitor the academic, social and emotional journey of all our students.

 There are a number of competitions throughout the school year that Mentor groups participate in as part of the larger House system: